CaseTrainerBilly/ecom-developer-exercise/README.md

 # Responsive Product Carousel (Next.js + React)

-This project features a responsive product carousel built with **React** and **Next.js**, designed to enhance the ecommerce browsing experience across all devices with modern UX patterns and accessibility in mind.
+This project features a responsive product carousel built with React and Next.js, designed to enhance the ecommerce browsing experience across all devices with modern UX patterns and accessibility in mind.

 ## Live Demo

-**View the carousel in action:** [https://casetrainerbilly.github.io/ecom-developer-exercise/]
+View the carousel in action: [https://casetrainerbilly.github.io/ecom-developer-exercise/](https://casetrainerbilly.github.io/ecom-developer-exercise/)

 ---

 ## Research-Informed Design

-- **Built with Mobile in Mind:** With over **75% of ecommerce purchases** occurring on mobile or tablets, the carousel includes touch gestures, responsive layout adjustments, and vertical transitions for smaller screens to provide an optimal experience.
+- Built with Mobile in Mind: With over 75% of ecommerce purchases occurring on mobile or tablets, the carousel includes touch gestures, responsive layout adjustments, and vertical transitions for smaller screens to provide an optimal experience.
-- **Effective CTA Placement:** Each product card includes a prominent **"Shop Now"** button.
+- Effective CTA Placement: Each product card includes a prominent "Shop Now" button.
 Based on ecommerce research, strong call-to-action buttons drive higher engagement and conversions.
-- **Graceful Degradation:** Missing images or prices are handled with fallbacks to ensure visual consistency and maintain user trust.
+- Graceful Degradation: Missing images or prices are handled with fallbacks to ensure visual consistency and maintain user trust.

 ---